Saturday, September 24, 2011

 At Auli a moment

 He now wants to redo the tour with me.
-I jestfully tell him, “not me anymore with you”.
-Now he has grown out of teens, he is twenty and went with a couple of friends of his to a remote mountain side in Utarakand.
-They even went to Rishikesh and set off on white water river rafting.
-And elsewhere near Kasol, even were caught unawares in a hailstorm in the forest.
+I jestfully tell him, “Not me anymore with you.”
+Now he has grown out of his teens; he is twenty and went with a couple of friends of his to a remote mountainside in Uttarakhand.
+They even went to Rishikesh and set off on white-water river rafting.
+And elsewhere near Kasol, they were even caught unawares in a hailstorm in the forest.
 They lost their way and spent the night in the forest.
 He travelled second class “two way’’ from Thpuram.
-A fifty two hour journey one way and he wanted it so .Journey in second class (cattle class) on Indian Rail is the surest way of understanding, knowing the throb of India.
-He understood quite a bit of what life in India is all about and he has many more miles to go to understand much.
-That it is not the comparative cocoon of comfort and security that some children like he is fortunate to have.
+A fifty-two-hour journey one way, and he wanted it so.
+Journeying in second class (cattle class) on Indian Rail is the surest way of understanding and knowing the throb of India.
+He understood quite a bit of what life in India is all about, and he has many more miles to go to understand much.
+Perhaps I was a bit hasty in trying to show him outside the comparative safety of the cocoon he lived in as a little boy.
+Perhaps the real world was shell-shocking, incomprehensible, and cruelly disturbing, and I, his father, being the catalyst to peeling off without warning the protective armour around him, may have provoked him, made him feel let down, insecure, and he expressed rebellion.

 Friday, September 2, 2011